matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 #### Quiz

-**1. True or False: In Google Cloud IAM: if a policy applied at the project level gives you Owner permissions, your access to an individual resource in that project might be restricted to View permission if someone applies a more restrictive policy directly to that resource.**
+**1. True or False: In Google Cloud IAM: if a policy applied at the project level gives you Owners permissions, your access to an individual resource in that project might be restricted to View permission if someone applies a more restrictive policy directly to that resource.**

 - False

-**2. True or False: All Google Cloud Platform resources are associated with a project.**
+**2. True or False: All Google Cloud Platform resources associated with a project.**

 - True